 Our global network of be radical Experts are ready and waiting to share their experiences, learning and practical advice.
 They work with us across a variety of industries and can provide you with specialized advice specific to your needs.

-Whether it be in the form of a day-long challenge workshop or a series of curated one-on-one advising sessions, our expert network has walked in your shoes and has the expertise and experience to best support your needs.
+Whether it be in the form of a day-long challenge workshop, or a series of curated virtual / in-person one-on-one advising sessions, our expert network has walked in your shoes and has the expertise and experience to best support your needs.

 They go beyond the talk.
 So you can go faster.